Taapeli/stk-addons/GrampsUtils/gramps50/plugins/PlaceTool/README.md

 The place type and tag setting affects only the original place.

-If a new enclosing place is also specified then the new hierarchy is placed under the enclosing place.
+If the original place is under another place or a new enclosing place is specified then the new hierarchy is placed under the enclosing place.

 **Editing place names**